 Embedded ML shall be applied when the following criteria are valid:

-- Business & ML logic reside on the S/4HANA platform
+- Business & ML logic reside on the SAP S/4HANA platform

 - Use case is simple like forecasting or trending where the algorithms have low demand for data, RAM and CPU time